awslabs/dynamic-training-with-apache-mxnet-on-aws/README.md

 **Step 2:** Find the Launch Template with the name you provided when you created the Stack.
 **Step 3:** Launch more instances with this template.
 Select the template version at next page.
 Everything else will be pre-filled after you select the template version.
 Then click *Launch instance from template*.

-While instances are launched and added to the training cluster, you can watch the `elastic_worker_status` tag on the newly launched instances.
+Once a node is available, the data preparation script is executed.
-This will let you know once the instance is added to the cluster.
+If the run is successful, the node is added to training cluster.
+Only then is the `elastic_worker_status` tag created.

-`ADDED` means the instances were successfully added to the cluster.
+This value of the tag starts with `ADD_QUEUED` and then once successfully added to cluster, the value will be changed to `ADDED`.

 In logs you will see lines like: